g-ch/RAST_corridor_planning/readme.md

  1) Topic "/pva_setpoint" with msg type ``trajectory_msgs::JointTrajectoryPoint``, which contains one position (x,y,z,yaw), velocity and acceleration target.
 In our experiments, we use this output form and our [pva_tracker](https://github.com/g-ch/pva_tracker) to control a PX4 drone.
  2) Topic "/command/trajectory" with msg type ``trajectory_msgs::MultiDOFJointTrajectory``, which contains the position (x,y,z), velocity and acceleration command of 20 steps, where the first step is the current state of the MAV.
 This output form is designed for mpc-based trackers.
 If the planned trajectory is less than 20 steps, we use a constant velocity model to predict the rest steps.
 One step is 0.05s in our code.

-## Simulation Environment
+## Test in Simulation
 ### Quick Test with a ROS Bag
 Download a bag file named `street.bag` containing the point cloud and pose data collected with a MAV in Gazebo.
 [Download](https://drive.google.com/file/d/1go4ALTe8CqaBY2wjZJzkUCmdlBI7yAAU/view?usp=sharing).
-Save the bag file in the data folder nad launch a test by
+Save the bag file in the data folder and launch a test by
 ```
 roslaunch rast_corridor_planning quick_test.launch
 ```

 ### Test in Gazebo Simulation Environment
-We use the PX4 + Gazebo simulatiion environment.
-Details of the simulation environment can be found at [PX4+Gazebo](https://docs.px4.io/master/en/simulation/gazebo.html).After you have installed the simulatiion environment, you should modify the variable ``sdf`` in ``posix_sitl.launch`` to use a MAV with depth camera.
+We use the PX4 + Gazebo simulation environment.
+Details of the simulation environment can be found at [PX4+Gazebo](https://docs.px4.io/master/en/simulation/gazebo.html).
+After you have installed the simulation environment, you should modify the variable ``sdf`` in ``posix_sitl.launch`` to use a MAV with a depth camera.
 In our tests, we disabled the left and the right camera in ``iris_triple_depth_camera.sdf`` and use it in ``posix_sitl.launch``.

 Launch a simulation test.
-1) Start simulation environment by opening a command window in your PX4 source code main folder and run:
+1) Start the simulation environment by opening a command window in your PX4 source code main folder and run:
    ```
     DONT_RUN=1 make px4_sitl_default gazebo
     source Tools/setup_gazebo.bash $(pwd) $(pwd)/build/px4_sitl_default